josmar-crwdstffng/angular/aio/content/guide/providers.md

 Generally, provide services the whole application needs in the root module and scope services by providing them in lazy loaded modules.

-The router works at the root level so if you put providers in a component, even `AppComponent`, lazy loaded modules, which rely on the router, can't see them.
+The router works at the root level so if you put providers in a component, even `AppComponent`, lazy loaded modules, which rely on the router, cannot see them.

 <!-- KW--Make a diagram here -->
-Register a provider with a component when you must limit a service instance to a component and its component tree, that is, its child components.
+Register a provider with a component when you must limit a service instance to a component and the associated component tree, that is, the associated child components.
 For example, a user editing component, `UserEditorComponent`, that needs a private copy of a caching `UserService` should register the `UserService` with the `UserEditorComponent`.
-Then each new instance of the `UserEditorComponent` gets its own cached service instance.
+Then each new instance of the `UserEditorComponent` gets an associated cached service instance.

 <a id="singleton-services"></a>
 <a id="component-child-injectors"></a>